feugy/mini-service/FAQ.md

 Despite all our efforts, yes.
 Hopefully main cases are covered.

 Because parameters will be stringified when sent to server:
-- they could be of these any type that fundamental objects: Array, Boolean, Number, Strings, Object
 - they could be `null` or `undefined`
+- they could be booleans, numbers, strings, arrays, and plain object (contains only properties of the previous types)
 - they could be of other types (Date, Error, RegExp, custom classes...) but will boils down to the output of their `toString()` method
+- they could be `Buffer` or `Stream` (see bellow).
+All paremeter but the first will be ignored

 In particular, don't use functions as parameters.